apache/spark/docs/sql-ref-syntax-aux-show-views.md

 The `SHOW VIEWS` statement returns all the views for an optionally specified database.
 Additionally, the output of this statement may be filtered by an optional matching pattern.
 If no database is specified then the views are returned from the current database.
+If the specified database is global temporary view database, we will list global temporary views.
 Note that the command also lists local temporary views regardless of a given database.

 ### Syntax